OpenNMS-Archives/ca-soi-connector/README.md

 Leveraging these two topics, it is possible to build a [KTable](https://docs.confluent.io/current/streams/concepts.html#ktable) with a representation of the current alarms and associated nodes.
 Changes to these are then published via the available connector APIs.

+Clears and acknowledgements on alerts which are relayed to the connector from SOI will be also be performed on the associated alarms by the means of REST API calls.

 ## Installation

 After compiling, copy `target/releases/opennms-ca-soi-connector-*.zip` to the target system.